The Nature School at Kortright

 Adrian O’Driscoll is an experienced administrative professional working with environmental professionals, teachers, and educators in developing and delivering engaging environmental educational programs and experiences for students and families.

-Adrian has worked with TRCA for 23 years and is currently the General Manager at the Kortright Centre for Conservation, managing the Peel Community Learning team and, in addition, overseeing the education teams and programming operating out of Claireville Conservation Area.
+Adrian has worked with TRCA for 25 years and is currently Senior Manager, Community Outreach & Education, managing the Peel Community Learning team and Kortright Centre for Conservation, in addition to overseeing the education teams and programming operating out of Claireville Conservation Area.

 Adrian has four children, enjoys canoeing, skiing and hiking, and is the principal for The Nature School, which operates at two different TRCA conservation areas.